bacalhau-project/bacalhau/docs/intro.md

 💸 Bacalhau **eliminates ingress/egress costs** since jobs are processed closer to the source.

-🤓  You can [mount your data anywhere](https://docs.bacalhau.org/#how-it-works) on your machine, and Bacalhau will be able to run against that data
+🤓  You can [mount your data anywhere](https://docs.bacalhau.org/#how-it-works) on your machine, and Bacalhau will be able to run against that data.

-💥 You can integrate with Bacalhau and run a job on a [database](https://docs.bacalhau.org/examples/data-engineering/DuckDB/)
+💥 You can integrate with Bacalhau and run a job on a [database](https://docs.bacalhau.org/examples/data-engineering/DuckDB/).

 📚 Bacalhau operates on a network of **open compute resources** made available to serve any data processing workload.
 With Bacalhau you can batch process petabytes (quadrillion bytes) of data.

+🎆 You can auto-generate art using a [Stable Diffusion AI model](https://www.waterlily.ai/) trained on the chosen artist’s original works.

 ## Fast Track ⏱️